MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 Brand and interest affinities can also be viewed on individual customer cards.
 Go to **Customers** and select a customer profile.
 In the customer card, you'll find charts for the brands or interests that people in that customer's demographic profile have affinity for.

 :::image type="content" source="media/enrichment-customer-card.png" alt-text="Customer card with enriched data.":::

+## Create segments and measures based on the enriched data

 ## Next steps